hiromotai7/isar-cip-core/doc/README.tpm2.encryption.md

 The mountpoint is empty as the root partition is mounted  by a seperate initramfs hook.
 Both partitions are encrypted during first boot.
 The initramfs hook opens `${ABROOTFS_PART_UUID_A}` and `${ABROOTFS_PART_UUID_B}` during boot.

+#### Encrypting the shared partition via an update

+With the following requirements, special handling is necessary:

+- A/B update scheme is used.
+- Both slots have a shared volume that needs to be encrypted as well.
+- The system in the field is currently unencrypted, and encryption should be added via an update.
+- When the update fails, the fallback system needs to deal with an encrypted data partition.

+In this case, the fallback system needs to support an encrypted shared data partition but would not encrypt it on its own.
+For this, the `noencrypt` flag can be used.

+The data partition in the fallback system will have the `noencrypt` flag set, while the update system will set the flag to `reencrypt`.
+This will handle the following case:

+- Unencrypted system on slot A is running; the shared data partition has set the `noencrypt` flag and is not encrypted.
+- Update for enabling encryption is applied to slot B, where the shared data partition has the `reencrypt` flag.
+- System reboots to slot B, encrypting the shared data partition.
+- Update fails at a later point and is not blessed; system reboots into the fallback system on slot A.
+- Fallback system now needs to be able to use the shared data partition.

 ### CRYPT_CREATE_FILE_SYSTEM_CMD